da-bao-jian/Bygone_Note/README.md

       const context = useContext(ACContext)
       //ACContext is the context variable created in the root component using createContext()
-      //then, further passed down to the child components using redux Provider
+      //then, further passed down to the child components using the redux Provider

       useEffect(() => {